 Hachette Book Group publishes science fiction and fantasy titles through its Orbit publishing group, while its Yen Press is devoted to graphic novels and manga.
 Its Digital Media Division's e-books accounted for more than 20% of revenues at HBG in 2012.
 The digital group also includes Hachette Audio's audiobooks from its published works that are available on CD or as downloads.

-HBG formed its Digital Media group in 2009 to handle e-books, which accounted for 3% of revenue that year.
+HBG formed its Digital Media group to handle e-books.
 As the world has gone increasingly digital, the division has grown to include Hachette Audio's audiobooks, multimedia enhanced e-books, and apps.
-The strategy has paid off as the unit's percentage of company revenues, 23%, has followed overall publishing industry trends.